-During this transition we had many nights that were just too tough to push through.
+During our co-sleeping transition we had many nights that were just too tough to push through.
 Either my toddler wasn’t feeling good or I was just too tired to soothe him back to sleep in the middle of the night.
 I was too afraid to bring him right back to our bed, but I just couldn’t handle sleeping on his bedroom floor anymore.
 So we came up with a great compromise.
 We would let him come back to our room, but he wasn’t allowed in our bed.
 We got an amazing toddler air mattress that we put next to our bed and he could sleep on that if he had to.
 It was close enough that we could hold hands, but my husband and I still had our bed to ourselves.
 I told my son before we went upstairs that he could only go to our room if he slept in the air mattress and that was good enough for him!

 For the most part, co-sleeping parents are naturally patient people (at least with their kids!).
 We’ve let our kids take their time, avoided crying-it-out, and made unbelievable sacrifices to our own schedule to make sure our little guys are comfortable.
 Getting your co-sleeping toddler to sleep in their own bed is no different.
 Give it time and it will be well worth it!
 We made a few different efforts along the way to get our son into a crib and they never worked.
 He just wasn’t ready.
 If your toddler is scared or freaking out, then try to give them more time!
 It won’t be long before they truly are ready.
 When all was said and done, it took less than a week to get my son consistently falling asleep in his bed, but about 6 months before he was sleeping through the night alone in his room.
 This may seem long to a lot of people, but we managed to avoid crying-it-out and no one was pushed farther than they could go.
 It worked for us!